ministryofjustice/check-financial-eligibility/README.md

 false for production.

-This allows the insertion of test data on an arbitrary date specified in the `values.yml` file to be used for testing new thresholds before they come into affect on production
+This allows the insertion of test data on an arbitrary date specified in the `values.yml` file to be used for testing new thresholds before they come into affect on production.

+## Setup

+You can run `bin/setup` from the command line to install dependencies and setup the development and test databases.

 ## Running tests